 Houchen-Clagett said, “With Watermark, success coaches are able to continue working their caseloads, communicating with students, and providing outreach services to those in need.”

-Pamlico Community College in Grantsboro, North Carolina, boasts a 63 percent student retention rate and is one of the most affordable community colleges in the top 15.
+Pamlico Community College in Grantsboro, North Carolina, boasts a consistently high student retention rate and is one of the most affordable community colleges in the state.
 By leveraging Watermark’s notices about student performance, Cristy Lewis Warner, Counselor and Director of the Career Center at Pamlico, stays ahead of student needs.
 She explained, “Watermark keeps instructors, advisors, and counselors updated on students in real time with any concerns regarding the student, as well as how they are doing academically.”

-Carteret Community College is one of the state’s highest-ranking community colleges.
+Carteret Community College is one of the state’s highest-ranking community colleges and is ranked in the top 10 in the country.

 Allison Daniel, former Director of Counseling, Disabilities, and Retention at Carteret, said she appreciated Watermark’s holistic approach to student information.
 “Watermark gives us the ability to quickly and easily access the right information and get it in the right hands to make decisions, ensuring we support the right student at the right time.”